kevinmac88/Workshop-30---Fitness-Tracker-Refactor/README.md

 ## Requirements

-Build components as you see fit to meet the following requirements.
-This will involve writing new functions to send requests to the API and referencing the `token` from `AuthContext` to provide different features for users who are logged in.
+Write code to meet the following requirements.
+You can always write new functions and build new components!

-- A user can click on an activity in the list of activities to navigate to a page with more details about that activity.
+- A _logged-in_ user will see a "delete" button next to each activity in the list of activities.
-- On the page with details about a single activity, a user sees the name, creator, and description of the activity.
-- On the page with details about a single activity, a _logged-in_ user sees a "delete" button.
 - If the user clicks the delete button for an activity, but they are not authorized to delete that activity, they will see a corresponding error message.
 - If the user clicks the delete button for an activity and they _are_ authorized to delete that activity, that activity is deleted.
-- After an activity is successfully deleted, the user is automatically redirected back to the list of all activities.
+- After an activity is successfully deleted, the list of activities is automatically updated.

 > [!WARNING]
 >